 FOR FINANCIAL CLOSURE:

-SARC.
-The capacity building on Results Based Management and Project Management for BHU staff of Gross National Happiness Commission was funded in 2013 and held in Thailand.
+SARC: The capacity building on Results Based Management and Project Management for BHU staff of Gross National Happiness Commission was funded in 2013 and held in Thailand.
 An in-country capacity building on Performance Management System for BHU staff of Royal Civil Service Commission was funded in 2015.
-Both subprojects are financially closed.
+Both subprojects' activities are financially closed.

 |Summary of Environmental and Social Aspects|